-Camera name -

-The text will display as the title of the window within the Windows operating system.
+Camera name - The text will display as the title of the window within the Windows operating system.
 This name will also display on the log-in screen (once a password has been set).
-Illegal characters (\,&,/) are not allowed and may render the recording feature in IP surveillance (page 65) useless for that camera.
+Illegal characters (\,%,/) are not allowed and may render the recording feature in IP surveillance (page 63) useless for that camera.
+Turn off the LED Check this option to shut off the LED next to the lens.

-Turn off the LED indicator -
+indicator -